Originally posted in St. Paul's Bulletin in 1985

 Why do so many parishioners come to Sunday Mass informally clad?

 Willingly or unwillingly, one’s attire reflects a certain mood or attitude.
-We may not be dining at 24 Sussex Drive or attending a royal wedding, but if the occasion is one of celebration or solemnity, it behooves us to dress accordingly.
-Some judges, to underscore the gravity of jury duty, let it be known that they expect coat and tie of male jurors and a comparable outfit for women.
+We may not be dining at 24 Sussex Drive or attending a royal wedding, but if the occasion is one of celebration or solemnity, it befits us to dress accordingly.
+Some judges, to underscore the gravity of jury duty, let it be known they expect coat and tie of male jurors and a comparable outfit for women.
 Even off-track betting parlours have been known to require jackets of their patrons.
 Why, then do so many of our parishioners come to Sunday Mass informally clad?
 One would think they had it from God himself that he is pleased to accept them “as they are”.

 Informality is, of course, much in vogue these days in a variety of venues.
 Prominent corporations have introduced “Dress-down days” for their employees, and increased casualness has long been a feature of concerts, operas, and other social events.